 Level of Effort: Medium to High

-It's a commitment to go gluten-free, but it's becoming more common, and there are more gluten-free products available.
+It's a commitment to go gluten-free, but it's becoming more common -- there are many gluten-free products available.

 Limitations: It’s restrictive, in that you have to remove all gluten from your diet.

 Cooking and shopping: You'll need to shop, cook, and eat out in a gluten-free way.
 While Hasselbeck does a good job showing how to live life to the fullest without gluten, her book doesn't include weekly meal plans or more than a few recipes.

 In-person meetings?
 No.